blackmagic919/AboutMe/source/_posts/Structure-Placement.md

 ![](monkey.png)

-As Structure data is stored as a continuous array of information, one must hypothesize one is able to simulate such transformations by simply changing the way they are reading the information.
+As Structure data is stored as a continuous array of information, one must hypothesize that it is possible to simulate such transformations by simply changing the way they are reading the information.
 Then, by writing only in a positive direction in the chunk from the origin, one is able to maintain one direction of generation while properly mapping rotations.
 Thus, to map data using these axis transformations is equivalent to finding the correct access pattern that transforms the data.
 Given that a structure is stored as a list such that the index is calculated

 index = x * size.yz + y * size.z + z